timscott/mutex-promise/README.md

 Options:

-- `timeout` &mdash; mutex will be automatically unlocked after timeout
+- `timeout` &mdash; mutex will be automatically unlocked after timeout (default 5000)
 - `interval` &mdash; how frequently to poll the storage for changes

 ```